Below we’ve put together a list of the pros and cons of hydrogen fuel cell cars.

 Hydrogen Fuel Can Be Eco Friendly In Some Ways During The Car’s Operation

-Several reports indicate that the only by-products created from hydrogen cars are heat and water vapor (steam)
+Several reports indicate that the only by-products created from hydrogen cars while in operation are:

 In comparison, conventional cars may produce carbon emissions and air pollutants through the car’s tailpipe, which is a result of the combustion of petroleum based products